 The actual effect: Students learn that learning to dance is about memorizing what to do on each count, which is choreography, not skill development.
 They often get stuck on the count that involves a new skill, rendering them incapable of completing the move and ultimately being dissatisfied.

-Alternative: Use a skill development approach to build skills progressively and appropriately so by the time they are applied to a pattern, the students are ready to be successful.
-The SLDM is based on this skill development approach.
+Alternative: Using a skill development approach to build skills progressively and appropriately ensures that by the time these skills are applied to a pattern, the students are ready to be successful.
+Swing Literacy is based on this skill development approach.

 8. Practicing 'shadow dancing'

-The actual effect: Practicing walking solo through patterns that technically can’t be done without connection is artificial.
+The actual effect: Practicing walking solo through patterns that technically can’t be done without connection is artificial and will often be counterproductive to dancing connected.
 Newer students learn to generate their own movement rather than work as a mechanical team.

-Alternative: It’s a fun exercise only for students who have already learned proper partnership movement skills.
+Alternative: It’s a fun exercise appropriate only for students who have already learned proper partnership movement skills.

 9. Saving technique for advanced classes

-Your intention: Teach technique to the students who are already hooked enough to appreciate it and crave it.
+Your great intention: Teach technique only to the students who are already hooked enough to appreciate it and crave it.

 The actual effect: Beginner dancers learn that they don’t need technique unless they plan to “get serious” or start competing.
 Their poor technique and attitude negatively impacts the other social dancers.
 The beginner dancers progress more slowly without technique to feed their growth.

 Alternative: Technique belongs at every level, but with different expectations and approaches.
 Make technique learning fun and worthwhile through drills and guided revelations so dancers learn to value it as early as possible, so they are successful enough that they stick around long enough to get to your advanced class.
-The SLDM describes techniques and approaches that beginners should be introduced to, and in which order.
+Unit 3 in the TDP describes techniques and approaches that beginners should be introduced to, in which order.
+Unit 4 describes the technique expectations for each level, and Unit 5 describes how to create engaging activities to make skill-learning fun!

-Your intention: Simultaneously correct a technical error that the majority of the class is committing.
+Your great intention: Simultaneously correct a technical error that the majority of the class is committing.

 The actual effect: Students who are actually doing the movement perfectly are made to think that they also need to follow the correction advice.
-They start a new bad habit because they are “following instructions”.
+They start a new bad habit because they are trying to “follow the teachers' instructions”.

-Alternative: Offer a self-test or parter feedback moment in order to identify which students the correction applies to.
+Alternative: Offer a self-test or partner feedback moment in order to identify which students the correction applies to.
+Unit 5 of the TDP expands on the teaching skills of Feedback & Correction.

 11. Role assignment based on gender